Most of us aren’t enthusiastic about learning how to cope with change, so strategies for dealing with change are beneficial.

 The bigger the transition the more difficult it is to cope with change.

-But for some of us, even small changes like changing your order at a restaurant or changing your ‘assigned’ seat at church can trip you up and lead to triggered emotions.
+But for some people, even small changes like changing your order at a restaurant or changing your ‘assigned’ seat at church can trip you up and lead to triggered emotions.

 But a world surrounded by unchanging favorites remains small and rigid; an unchanging, stagnant life often leads to a selfish, stale heart.